bijancamp/bijancamp.com/content/about.md

 Check out [my blog posts] for thoughts on building software, data, and AI solutions—especially in the Azure ecosystem.

 Curious what I've been building?
-Take a look at my [projects] to see some of my work.
+Take a look at [projects] to see some of my work.

 Also, let's connect [on LinkedIn]!